NexGenCloud/hyperstack-sdk-javascript/docs/CallbacksApi.md

 ## updateVirtualMachineCallback

-> AttachCallbackResponse updateVirtualMachineCallback(id, payload)
+> AttachCallbackResponse updateVirtualMachineCallback(vmId, payload)

 Update virtual machine callback

 Updates the callback URL for a specified virtual machine.
 Provide the new callback URL in the request body, along with the ID of the associated virtual machine in the path.
-For additional information on virtual machine callback URLs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/webhooks-callbacks).
+For additional information on virtual machine callback URLs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/virtual-machines/callbacks-vms).

 ### Example